 - Install warning and directional signage a beach level directing visitors to the ramp and indicating that there is no safe access via the beach to Half Moon Bay.
-(H) - · Resurface the existing ramp and establish two flat rest points with seats. - Install new handrails to both sides.
+(H) - Resurface the existing ramp to improve access and establish two flat rest points with seats. - Install new handrails to both sides.
 (M) Refer photo 35 and 36.